• Skip to primary navigation

 • Add 225 grams Plant Based Butter (unsalted) to a mixing bowl and stir for a few minutes to soften.

-• Add 65 grams Icing Sugar and 1 tsp Vanilla Bean Paste and mix until combined.
+• Add 65 grams Icing Sugar and 1 tsp Vanilla Bean Paste and mix until fully combined.

-• Add 280 grams All Purpose Flour and Pinch Salt and mix until fully incorprated.
+• Add 280 grams All Purpose Flour and Pinch Salt and mix until a soft dough forms.
+Avoid overmixing.

-• Bake in a preheated oven for 18 to 20 minutes, until lightly golden.
+• Bake for 18 to 20 minutes, until lightly golden.

 Video